Generating Preview Tables for Entity Graphs: Scoring Measures for Previews

 In the above definition, the score of a preview table equals the product of its key attribute's score and the summation of its non-key attributes' scores.
 The definition gives the key attribute $\tau$ much higher importance than any individual non-key attribute, because the preview table centers around the entities of type $\tau$ and describes their non-key attributes, i.e., their relationships with other entities.

-It is possible to propose many viable scoring measures for key and non-key attributes.
-Furthermore, techniques such as learning-to-rank~\cite{learn-to-rank} can be applied in ranking previews by features related to key and non-key attributes, although the feasibility of collecting many labelled data is less clear in this case.
-We leave it to the future work to explore this direction.
+It is possible to propose many viable scoring functions for previews, key attributes and non-key attributes.
+Furthermore, techniques such as learning-to-rank~\cite{learn-to-rank} may be applied in ranking previews by features related to key and non-key attributes, although the feasibility of collecting many labelled data is less clear in this case.
+We leave it to future work to explore this direction.
+Nevertheless, we note that the results on the optimization problems in Section~\ref{sec:opt} and the algorithms in Section~\ref{sec:algorithms} will stand, as long as the scoring function replacing Eq.~\ref{eq:preview-score} and Eq.~\ref{eq:table-score} is monotonic with regard to $S(\tau)$ and $S^{\tau}(\gamma)$, and the measures defining $S(\tau)$ and $S^{\tau}(\gamma)$ do not affect the results.